code-snipes/fls-wsl-siteconnect/README.md

 $ sudo apt-get install -y install vim curl git tree wget postgresql-client
 ```

-Feel free to add more if you think it makes sense to have them in your template.
+Feel free to add more packages of you choise if you think it makes sense to have them in your template.

 After the installation is completed, **exit** the distribution by typing ```exit``` at the command promt.